automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-In the project `Info.plist` file, the app exports the type using the file extension `.meetingnotes` and conforms to the more general Uniform Type Identifiers of [`public.content`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype/3551481-content) and [`public.data`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype/3551482-data).
+The `Info.plist` file defines the type that the app exports with a file extension `.meetingnotes`.
+The app's type conforms to the more general Uniform Type Identifiers of [`public.content`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype/3551481-content) and [`public.data`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype/3551482-data).

-MeetingNotes does not use the raw bytes that an Automerge document provides.
+MeetingNotes doesn't use the raw bytes that an Automerge document provides for the file format.
-Instead it wraps those bytes in order to track a unique document identifier that is created with any new document.
+Instead it wraps those bytes to track a unique document identifier created with any new document.
-This provides MeetingNotes with a convenient way to determine if two documents represent are intended to represent copies of the same document, or if they were generated independently.
+Tracking a unique document identifier provides MeetingNotes with a convenient way to determine if two documents are copies of the same document, or if they were generated independently.
-While Automerge supports merging any two document structures, the seamless updates of changes between copies relies on the documents having a shared based history.
+While Automerge supports consistently merging any two document structures, the seamless updates of changes between copies relies on the documents having a shared based history.
+Merging two documents that don't share a common history can result in unexpected, although consistent, merge results.

-MeetingNotes uses the document identifier to constrain what Automerge documents it will merge or synchronize.
+MeetingNotes uses the document identifier to constrain the documents it merges or synchronizes with.
-MeetingNotes uses the Codable struct `WrappedAutomergeDocument` attach the document identifier, and encodes the result using [CBOR encoding](https://cbor.io).
+MeetingNotes uses the Codable struct `WrappedAutomergeDocument` to attach the document identifier and encodes it with [CBOR encoding](https://cbor.io).
+The CBOR encoding and decoding is provided by the dependency [PotentCodables](https://swiftpackageindex.com/outfoxx/PotentCodables).

 ```swift
 struct WrappedAutomergeDocument: Codable {